pricelessbrewing/pricelessbrewing.github.io/_posts/2012-05-22-readability-post.md

 One more thing, I would recommend measuring your boil off again with these, as you can create local hot spots in the water before a real boil is reached.

-Recommendation:
+## Recommendation:

 All in all I'm very happy I bought these up.
 However at the current price ($18~) I would be more inclined to build one instead.
-At the original price they were amazing, cutting my time down significantly each brew day.
-Recommendation is to buy at least one of these once the price drops down again, if you use an amazon price tracking service it'll alert you when the price drops back down to a reasonable amount.
+At the original price they were amazing, cutting my time down significantly each brew day for very little money.
+My current recommendation is to buy at least one of these once the price drops down again, if you use an amazon price tracking service it'll alert you when the price drops back down to a reasonable amount.

 https://thetracktor.com/detail/B00NJ156B0/